Diocese of San Severo

-The Italian Catholic Diocese of San Severo (Dioecesis Sancti Severi) is in Apulia.
+The Diocese of San Severo (Dioecesis Sancti Severi) is a Latin diocese of the Catholic Church in Apulia.
 It is a suffragan of the Archdiocese of Foggia-Bovino.

 History

 The diocese of San Severo was established on 9 March 1580 by Pope Gregory XIII, with the bull "In Eminenti".
-The bull specifically states that the city of Civitas (Città),a town now called San Paolo di Civitate, was practically uninhabited and levelled to the ground, and that there were scarcely any traces of a cathedral.
+The bull specifically states that the city of Civitas (Città), a town now called San Paolo di Civitate, was practically uninhabited and levelled to the ground, and that there were scarcely any traces of a cathedral.
 The See of Civitas was vacant, since its bishop, Cardinal Francesco Alciati, had just resigned.
 Therefore, the seat of the vacant bishopric and the name and title of cathedral was transferred to the town (oppidum) of San Severo, which was fortified by walls and towers, and had a moderate population and several nobles, as well as four parishes.
 The parish church of S. Mary the Virgin was promoted to the status of a cathedral, and the seat of the bishop erected there.
 The diocese of San Severo was made a suffragan (subordinate) of the Archbishop of Benevento.

 To this diocese was later added the territory of the ancient Dragonara, a city built in 1005 by the Byzantine Governor of Apulia.
 Cappelletti gives the names of twenty-eight bishops of Dragonara between 1061 and 1657.

 On 30 July 1627, a major earthquake struck San Severo, with a loss of life of some 800 persons.
 Churches and buildings were ruined.
 "Sansevero città è disfatta in tutto," wrote one witness.
 Tremors continued for a year, causing many inhabitants to give up and migrate elsewhere.

 Between November 1656 and May 1657, the province of Capitanata and the city of San Severo were visited by the plague, causing the deaths of 3,000 people in the city, including Bishop Giovanni Battista Monti.

 In 1703 the population was only around 3,000 persons.

 Other earthquakes caused serious damage in February 1828 and on 14 August 1851.